freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/developer-guide/packaging/materials.md

 That separation keeps the package portable while letting the player own the final rendering behavior.

+Because a resolver builds these materials at runtime, the shader variants it produces are not present on any build-time material.
+A player that ships standalone builds must therefore preload those variants, or runtime-resolved materials render with the wrong variant in the build even though resolution succeeds.
+See [Shader Variants](shader-variants.md).

 ## Specs

 This section is the renderer-facing contract.
 If you are implementing a new pipeline, this is the part to read carefully.
 Note that this is a subset of HDRP.
 We'll most likely add new attributes once we use them in a table build.
 In the tables below you'll see links to the HDRP documentation.